📍 47 Maddox Street, Mayfair W1S 2PG| 📍 Braintree, Essex CM7 3RU| 📞 01376 334 482 By appointment

 What your gold is worth today

 Gold jewellery is valued on its pure gold content — the carat (9, 14, 18, 22 or 24) tells you the proportion of pure gold, and we pay on that.
-Based on a spot of about £3,026/oz, the approximate scrap value per gram works out as:
+At the July 2026 spot level, the approximate scrap value per gram works out as:

-*Illustrative, based on ~£3,026/oz.
+*Illustrative, based on ~£3,045/oz (9 July 2026).
 Gold moves daily — check the live gold price and calculator for today's exact per-gram figure before selling.

 Want to see the maths for a specific piece?
 Use our gold price calculator, compare carats in 9ct vs 18ct vs 24ct — which pays more, or read how much 1g of 9ct gold is worth.
 We also buy real gold jewellery and watches outright — a live cross-section of the kind of gold pieces we handle: